-I also take on specialist translation and interpreting projects from and into Japanese, having worked with the likes of Toyota Motors, the NHK, Ricoh, and Cendant Moblity.
+I have been involved in specialist translation and interpreting projects from and into Japanese, having worked with the likes of Toyota Motors, the NHK, Ricoh, and Cendant Moblity.

-Being a huge language buff and thanks to the international life I have lived, I have a written and conversational command of Chinese, Thai, Russian, Dutch, French and a few other languages.
+Being a huge language buff and thanks to the international life I have lived, I have a written and conversational command of Chinese, Thai, Laotian, Russian, Croatian, Dutch, Afrikaans, French, Spanish, and a few other languages.

 My approach to teaching is flexible, yet consistent, and friendly, yet rigorous.
 I build my tutorials around a solid and clear objective-driven structure.
 At the same time, no tutorial of mine is the same, as I tailor each to the student's specific situation at hand, ensuring the maximum efficiency and problem-solving every time.
 I use a variety of digital and print learning materials to suit my students' wishes and needs the best possible way.